 Lois Norris is a member of the Personal Injury and Clinical Negligence groups.

-She has particular expertise in drafting schedules and founded Schedule School, a free resource designed to take junior practitioners through catastrophic injury schedules, one head of loss at a time.
-She regularly provides schedule workshops.
+Lois has particular expertise in drafting schedules and founded Schedule School, a free resource designed to take practitioners through catastrophic injury schedules.
+She regularly provides scheduled workshops.

-In her clinical negligence practice, she handles a variety of cases including cases involving amputation, birth injury cases and vision loss.
+In her clinical negligence practice, she handles a variety of cases, including birth, spinal and amputation cases.

-Recently, she represented the partner of the late Police Sergeant Ratana, after a man detained by the Metropolitan Police concealed a firearm during a stop and search on the street, and later discharged it in custody, fatally wounding PS Ratana.
+• Lois was junior Counsel for the partner of the late Police Sergeant Ratana at the inquest into his death.
+A man detained by the Metropolitan Police concealed a firearm during a stop and search on the street.
+He later discharged the firearm in custody, fatally wounding PS Ratana.
+The Coroner recorded a conclusion of unlawful killing.

 Expertise